TasS-RV/4B25-CW3/README.md

        + 2(2yₙ₋₁ − ayₙ₋₂)(2yₙ₋₂ − ayₙ₋₁) · Cov(yₙ₋₁, yₙ₋₂)
 ```

 This variance can be printed for interpretability but is **not used in the final Bayesian probability calculation**, which relies only on the frequency PMFs.
+See above in the discussion regarding how it was not possible to verufy the statristical accuracy of the power variability/ relative variance calculations at 40Hz, due to the slow down caused by ```c warpPrint```.

 ### 📊 Classification Results